FOSSEE/st-scripts/tuples/script.rst

 ..
 Objectives
 .. ----------

 ..
-A - Students and teachers from Science and engineering backgrounds B - Will learn what are tuples and why they are needed
-       Will learn the various methods of accessing elements in tuples C -
-   D -
+At the end of the tutorial, you will

-.. #. what are tuples
+.. #. have a clear understand of what tuples are
-.. #. comparison with lists
+.. #. be able to compare them with lists
-.. #. why are they needed
+.. #. know why they are needed and where to use them

 ..
 Prerequisites